Sova vs VetoMatchups

 Understanding how Initiator abilities interact with Sentinel counterplay is essential for maximizing your agent's potential.
 Sova's Initiator toolkit may excel at certain aspects while Veto's Sentinel kit counters others.
 The Veto advantage suggests their role's capabilities translate better to winning these cross-role encounters on average.

-Sova has favorable matchups against 13 agents and unfavorable matchups against 12 agents in Valorant.
-Sova's strongest matchup is against Sage with a 80.0% win rate.
-The most challenging matchup is Breach at 25.0% win rate.
+Sova has favorable matchups against 15 agents and unfavorable matchups against 12 agents in Valorant.
+Sova's strongest matchup is against Harbor with a 76.2% win rate.
+The most challenging matchup is Raze at 31.3% win rate.
 Use the table below to find specific matchup details and performance metrics.

 Opponent | Win Rate | Matches | KDA | DMG/Rnd | HS % | Atk WR | Def WR |